stormchaserroleplaying/stormchaserRPG/Talents/Druid/Warden/index.md

 The spirit lasts for 1 minute or until you become incapacitated.
 You must finish a short or long rest to use this feature again.

 **Ox Spirit.** The sturdy ox spirit blesses those around it with its strength and fortitude.
-Each creature of your choice inside the aura when the spirit first appears gains temporary stamina equal to 8 + your spellcasting modifier.
+Each creature of your choice inside the aura when the spirit first appears gains temporary stamina equal to 8 + your spellcasting ability modifier.
 Additionally, when you and your allies are inside the aura, each gains +1d to their dicepool for Strength checks and Strength defense.

 **Wolf Spirit.** The strength of hunting in a pack comes with the wolf spirit.
 As a free action on your turn, you can grant +1d to the dicepool of a creature's next attack against a target that is inside the aura of the spirit.
 Additionally, you and your allies gain +1d to your dicepool on Wisdom (Perception) checks within the aura.

 **Lion Spirit.** With its powerful presence, the lion spirit grants inspiration and protection.
 You and your allies gain +1d to your dicepool on ability checks made to detect creatures within the aura of the spirit.
-Additionally, when you cast a spell (no matter whether you are inside or outside the aura) that restores stamina to a creature then each creature of your choice within the aura also regains stamina equal to 3 + your spellcasting modifier.
+Additionally, when you cast a spell (no matter whether you are inside or outside the aura) that restores stamina to a creature then each creature of your choice within the aura also regains stamina equal to 3 + your spellcasting ability modifier.

 ### Locate Hedgeway